 If you've placed into the 300 tier or higher, you've already mastered most or all of the skills taught in AMS 3 and Math 3, and probably wouldn't benefit from spending an entire term reviewing that material.

-The math requirement for the General and Intensive Psychology majors is satisfied by any of the following
+The math requirements for the General and Intensive Psychology majors and the Environmental Studies major is satisfied by any of the following

 • Math Placement assessment in the 300 MP tier or higher,